syncfusion-content/angular-docs/angular/TreeGrid/Filtering.md

 ### Filter Bar

 This is the default filtering mode in TreeGrid.
-It can also be enabled by setting `filterSettings.filterType` as `filter bar`.
+It can also be enabled by setting `filterSettings.filterType` as `filterbar`.
 When this filtering mode is enabled, a filter row will be displayed below the column header, in which we can provide the filter query.

 There are two types of actions available to initiate the filtering process in the filter bar mode,